Architecture Map

 Operating-model matrix

 The same consumer brand can combine curation, execution, fees, settlement, and regulatory roles in different ways.
-Read the stack before assuming who controls what.

 Token exposure is not contract exposure.
 A platform can have exchange fees, app economics, protocol fees, collateral tokens, governance tokens, or no token surface at all; this map keeps those layers separate.